© Grey Alders 2019 All Rights Reserved.

 (SatNav SA33 6QN brings you to our gate)

 Follow the M4 westbound.
-That is quickest and they are due to abolish or reduce the M4 bridge tolls at some stage.
+That is quickest and there are now no M4 bridge tolls.
+(Do NOT turn off to Pen-y-bont or you will end in the town of Bridgend, not to be confused with our tiny nearby village which has no motorway!)
 Or you can take the M40 turning off at Oxford to join the A40 to Gloucester and Ross-on-Wye (see route below).

 Follow the M5 south to the M50 turnoff.
 Take the M50 to Ross-on-Wye.

 At Ross, follow the A40 to Monmouth, then watch for the A40 turn-off to Abergavenny.
 At Abergavenny take the A465 to Merthyr Tydfil, then on to Neath, then carry on the A465 to join the M4, third exit at the M4 roundabout junction 43.

 (If you need fuel, ASDA Swansea SA6 8PS is cheapest.
 Come off at M4 Jn 44 and drive straight down the hill, watching for the speed camera, through two sets of lights at junctions, and take a right at the roundabout at the bottom of the hill after the second petrol station.
 Then left at the next roundabout and left at the next and you can’t miss the ASDA fuel.
 There is also Burger King and KFC on your left.
 Then come back to the original roundabout, take third exit (the direction you were travelling originally) .
 Second exit at the next roundabout, through the traffic lights, up the hill then keep going until you come back to the M4 Westbound just past the hospital.)

 Keep going west on the M4, signposted Carmarthen, to its end at the Pont Abraham roundabout (Junction 48).
 Take the exit after the services onto the A48 signposted Carmarthen.